NitroxNinja/orbiterAll/Documentation/Competitive_Robot_Design.md

 Other build styles focus on innovative uses of lexan (a kind of plastic sheet).
 This means you would need access to advanced manufacturing techniques past a hacksaw, scissors, and sandpaper, and now you would need a CNC machine, a vice grip, a grinder, etc. I normally built with what I had on hand, and reused old plastic components from other teams.

+## Extra

+It doesn't just lead an industry, it inspires one.